pnp/cli-microsoft365/docs/manual/docs/cmd/spo/serviceprincipal/serviceprincipal-permissionrequest-approve.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.
+    To use this command you have to have permissions to access the tenant admin site.

 ## Remarks

-To approve a permission request, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`

 The permission request you want to approve is denoted using its `ID`.
 You can retrieve it using the [spo serviceprincipal permissionrequest list](./serviceprincipal-permissionrequest-list.md) command.